 Bed bugs often bite in close lines or clusters on exposed skin.
 If there are several areas of bites, it often means that you have been bitten by more than one bed bug.
 These small red, raised lumps can vary in size and itchiness depending on an individual’s sensitivity to bites.

 You can usually find evidence of bed bugs by understanding the common signs of bed bugs and knowing where to look.

 Bedbugs usually bite on areas of the body that are not covered by bedding whilst you are sleeping.
 You are most likely to find bites on:

 - head and face

 - arms and legs

-Evan your hands, knees and elbows could be bitten by bed bugs.
+Even your hands, knees and elbows can be bitten by bed bugs.

 Flea bites vs bed bug bites?

 Flea bites and bedbug bites tend to be similar in size; however flea bites have tiny dark spots, surrounded by a red area, whilst bed bug bites usually appear as red lumps that can sometimes blister if you are particularly sensitive to their bites.